 During their detention, the translator could only identify the nationalities of the group based to the language they spoke.
 He didn’t translate any of the documents that the eight had to sign.
 One of which was a fine of around 500 Euros for crossing the border illegally.
 They also took one fingerprint from the respondent.

 The group was denied access to asylum procedure.

-One individual from Syria was brought to the camp in Ljubljana, the others had to enter a van.
-They brought them to a border crossing point at the Slovenian-Croatian border, where the Croatian police was already waiting for them.
-One person saw, that one Slovenian police officer gave all the documents to the Croatian police, and they destroyed them immediately.
+One individual from the group who was Syrian was brought to a camp in Ljubljana, the remaining seven had to enter a van.
+They brought them to a border crossing point at the Slovenian-Croatian border, where the Croatian police were already waiting for them.
+One person saw that one Slovenian police officer gave all the signed documents to the Croatian police, who then destroyed them immediately.
 As a consequence, none of the people on the move got a copy of the papers.

 “There was only dirty concrete floor, no toilets, blankets or sponge.
 We were lying on the cold ground, we were freezing.”

 They destroyed their phones with batons, including the chargers.
 They stole all of their money, their power banks, even cigarettes and food and the glasses of one individual.